 The Jewish Passover commemorates the Exodus from Egypt.

-The Christian Easter celebrates the latter event; that runs from the Last Supper of Christ to His Passion, His crucifixion, and His resurrection.
+The Christian Easter celebrates the latter event; which runs from the Last Supper of Christ to His Passion, His crucifixion, and His resurrection.

 Happy Easter in French